-The exception is the flag on the wall in Nicholson pavilion, which cannot be lowered.
+The exceptions are the flag on the wall in Nicholson pavilion and the flags on Barge Hall.

 (1) Purpose/Intent - The purpose of this policy is to provide for the health, safety, and general welfare of the students, staff, faculty and visitors of Central Washington University through the regulation of non-storm water discharges to the storm drainage system to the maximum extent practicable as required by federal and state law.
 This policy establishes methods for controlling the introduction of pollutants into the municipal separate storm sewer system ("MS4") in order to comply with requirements of the National Pollutant Discharge Elimination System ("NPDES") permit process.
 The objectives of this policy are:

 1. To regulate the contribution of pollutants to MS4 by storm water discharges by any user.

 2. To prohibit Illicit Connections and Discharges to the MS4.